michaeleii/oop-term-project/README.md

 ### 6. Try logging in to a user

-Since we used bcrypt to hash the passwords, you can use the following password to log in to a user.
+Since we used bcrypt to hash the passwords, you can use the following password to log in to a sample user.

 ```text
 password: icecream123!